 New home sales plunge

-The area of new residential properties sold, excluding government-subsidized affordable housing, dived 68.5 percent to about 65,000 square meters in the seven days to Sunday, Shanghai Centaline Property Consultants Co said in their regular Monday report.
+The area of new residential properties sold, excluding government-subsidized affordable housing, dropped 47.3 percent to around 91,000 square meters in the seven days to Sunday, Shanghai Centaline Property Consultants Co said in its regular Monday report.